KILTprotocol/docs/docs/participate/01_Staking/02_advanced_collator_section/02_exit.md

 You will both be removed from the `CandidatePool` and your state switches from `Active` to `Leaving(leaveRound)`, where `leaveRound` reflects the number of sessions in which you can actually leave.
 You still need to stay online and build blocks for the current and next sessions.
 Of course, you will continue to receive rewards for your authored blocks.
-A leaving candidate cannot be selected as an active collator for the sessions hereinafter.
+A leaving candidate cannot be selected as an active Collator for the sessions hereinafter.
 Moreover, you cannot receive new Delegations and existing Delegations cannot be adjusted.
 However, Delegations can still be revoked.